alazaroc/blog-web-code/_posts/en/2025-03-26-introduction-to-amazon-bedrock-and-its-foundational-models.md

 > - 2/2: Designing Effective Prompts in Amazon Bedrock
 {: .prompt-tip }

-# Introduction to Amazon Bedrock and its Foundation Models

-Discover how Amazon Bedrock simplifies access to AI foundation models, their use cases, advantages, and how to integrate them into applications to generate content, analyze data, and improve processes.

-**Category:** Generative AI

 ## 1. Introduction

-Generative artificial intelligence has transformed the way we interact with technology, and if you're working with AWS, `you must absolutely know everything I'm going to explain in this series of articles.`
+Generative artificial intelligence has transformed the way we interact with technology, and if you're working with AWS, `you must absolutely know everything I'm going to explain in this series of articles`.

-Of course, you can make things as complicated as you want—for example, you could train your own models from scratch.
+Of course, you can make things as complicated as you want.
+For example, you could train your own models from scratch.
 But let's be honest, this is very, very expensive, and in 99% of cases, it's NOT what you need.

 In this first article, you will learn how to: